Reducing methane emissions

 48% of these methane emissions are from direct venting or venting from equipment, 46% comes from fugitive emissions or leaks, and the remaining 6% are from flaring or other sources.

-Two carbon offset protocols exist now to support methane reductions in the oil and gas sector:
+Three carbon offset protocols exist now to support methane reductions in the oil and gas sector:

 - an offset protocol to encourage converting existing pneumatic equipment to highly efficient options